datatrail-jhu/04_githubbasics/scripts/07_pull_requests_script.md

 There are two parts to the Git and Github system.

 Git is focused on version control - basically keeping track of the different versions of all the files you are working on.
-You can track a git repo on rstudio.cloud just for yourself to make sure you always have your file history available to you.
+You can track a git repo on r studio cloud just for yourself to make sure you always have your file history available to you.

 Github is two things, first it is a way to back up and store all of your projects on the internet.